davidsonfellipe/fellipe.com/content/posts/2013-04-01-moving-wordpress-to-jekyll/index.md

 ##Why migrate?

-I just wanted to learn a new tool and improving the design of the website.
+I just wanted to learn a new tool and improving the design of the site.

 ##Motivation

-Almost 3 years this website was powered using Wordpress.
+Almost 3 years this site was powered using WordPress.
 Since the beginning of the year, I was thinking about how to convert this blog for a static site generator tool.

 ##I had 2 options

 Docpad?

 DocPad is a framework that allowing for content management via the file system, this tool offer support to plugins that are used for rendering, and has static site generation.
-It's built with Node and Express.js.
+It's built with Node.js and Express.js.

 Jekyll-bootstrap?